Guide to the Best Restaurants in Old Town San Diego

 Barra Barra Saloon & Restaurant

 Barra Barra represents Old Town’s merging of Mexico with American traditions in the mid-1800s—providing an intriguing restaurant experience steeped in history.
 You’ll experience an Old World Mexican meal with traditional fare made from recipes that span generations.
-It’s a relative newcomer to Old Town but quickly won recognition in the community.
+It’s a relative newcomer to Old Town but has quickly won recognition in the community.

 Casa de Reyes